Amphetamines increase alertness, enhance physical performance, and produce euphoria and a sense of well-being.

 Urine tests can detect most amphetamines.

-For an overdose, treatment involves sedatives, blood pressure–lowering drugs and sometimes cooling treatments.
+For an overdose, treatment involves sedatives, blood pressure–lowering medications, and sometimes cooling treatments.

-Some amphetamine users are depressed and seek the mood-elevating effects of these stimulants to temporarily relieve the depression.
+Some amphetamine users are depressed and seek the mood-elevating effects of these stimulants to temporarily relieve the depression Depression A short discussion of prolonged grief disorder.
+Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more .
 Others use them during high-energy activities.
-Amphetamines cause more dopamine to be released in the brain. ( Dopamine is a neurotransmitter, a substance that helps nerve cells communicate.)
+Amphetamines cause more dopamine to be released in the brain.
+(Dopamine is a neurotransmitter, a substance that helps nerve cells communicate.)
 This effect is the likely cause of mood elevation.
-MDMA differs from other amphetamines in that it also interferes with the reuptake of serotonin (another neurotransmitter) in the brain.
-Amphetamine users frequently develop dependence, often referred to as a substance use disorder.
+MDMA Methylenedioxymethamphetamine (MDMA) MDMA (3,4-methylenedioxymethamphetamine) is similar to an amphetamine but has both stimulant and hallucinogenic effects.
+(See also Amphetamines and Overview of Substance-Related Disorders.)... read more differs from other amphetamines in that it also interferes with the reuptake of serotonin (another neurotransmitter) in the brain.
+Amphetamine users frequently develop dependence, often referred to as a substance use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more .

 The following are some immediate effects of amphetamine use: